qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fProjects.md

   - Plese Follow the following folder structure to organize your team project artifacts:
   - Place all code scripts in the `src/` folder
   - Place all documentation in the `doc/` folder
+  - A README.md will be helpful if you have one.

 ```
 team-x/